-ILAC and NCSC work to improve court administration and communication skills at the administrative court to contribute to improved public trust in Tunisian judiciary.
+ILAC and NCSC worked to improve court administration and communication skills at the administrative court to contribute to improved public trust in Tunisian judiciary.

-Based on the findings of ILAC Tunisian Administrative Tribunal assessment report, this project works to ensure the effective management of administrative services of the Administrative Court System.
+Based on the findings of ILAC Tunisian Administrative Tribunal assessment report, this project worked to ensure the effective management of administrative services of the Administrative Court System.

 - organisation of administrative services;

 - relationship between the courts and citizens;